What Is Decision Fatigue?

-For people in leadership roles, the volume of decisions required in a single day can be extraordinary.
+For people in high-responsibility roles, the volume of decisions required in a single day can be extraordinary.
 Many are small.
-But small decisions accumulate.
-The brain often does not distinguish between a trivial choice, and a significant one in terms of the energy required.
+But small decisions also accumulate.
+The brain doesn’t always distinguish between a trivial choise and a significant one in terms of the energy required to process it.

 What Can Actually Help?